 Last year, instead of placing all of my students on Smartmusic for homework, I decided to try the student subscriptions for my top students, moving my strongest sight-singers to the Sight Reading Factory platform.
 I figured that I could focus on creating my own curriculum to challenge my top students.
 I also felt offering a level of sight-singing that aligned directly with my state’s standards would be helpful prior to our state’s solo adjudication festival.
 (Sight Reading Factory aligns to the standard levels of many states)

-- Using SRF, I had to listen and grade each assignment.
+- With Sight Reading Factory, I had to listen and grade each assignment.

-- Using SRF, while students had endless takes, each take offered a brand new assignment. (not the opportunity to retry the same exercise)
+- With Sight Reading Factory, while students had endless takes, each take offered a brand new assignment. (not the opportunity to retry the same exercise)

-- Using SRF, creating an assignment was extremely quick, especially when duplicating the same parameters from one assignment to the next.
+- With Sight Reading Factory, creating an assignment was extremely quick, especially when duplicating the same parameters from one assignment to the next.